 MoneyGeek ranked the top insurers based on how well they balanced service and claims experience with affordability.

-The Average Cost to Insure a Dodge Challenger by Company
+Average Cost and Cheapest Companies for Insuring a Dodge Challenger

 Is a Dodge Challenger Expensive to Insure?

 Auto insurance companies take into account different data points to calculate premiums.
 Because a Dodge Challenger is a sports car and sports car drivers are statistically more likely to engage in dangerous behavior, this specific model is more expensive to insure.
 Additionally, according to the National Highway Traffic Safety Administration's (NHTSA) most recent data, Dodge Challengers are stolen more often than other car models, increasing the likelihood of a claim being made and raising the premium even more.

 Cost isn’t the only thing to consider when purchasing insurance for your Dodge Challenger.
 The best car insurance providers will also provide excellent customer service and can process claims quickly and seamlessly.
 Here are our top two insurers for drivers who own a Dodge Challenger:

 - State Farm: MoneyGeek score 76 out of 100 ($1,492 per year)

 - GEICO: MoneyGeek score 73 out of 100 ($1,532 per year)